Siege of the Manila Hotel: Damages to the hotel

-The three-day takeover of the 500-room Manila Hotel resulted in the hotel sustaining its worst damage since the Battle of Manila in 1945.
+The three-day takeover of the 500-room Manila Hotel resulted in the facility sustaining its worst damage since the Battle of Manila in 1945.
 Its general manager Franz Schutzman estimated the damage at $500,000 and noted that the hotel lost five business days, two during the actual occupation and three to cleanup efforts.

 The doors of 26 rooms on the sixth floor were pried open, and all their towels, leather-bound folders and even the brass numbers on the doors were stolen.
 Other rooms and corridors occupied by the rebels were strewn with trash and leftover food and ransacked, as were the hotel's restaurant, pantry and bar.
 A dozen improvised explosives were discovered in the lobby.
 The hotel president, Feliciano Belmonte Jr., said $15,000 went missing from cash registers and four safety-deposit boxes were forced open.

 Tolentino and his followers had only paid for the rooms they occupied at the 14th floor and only for one night.
 Despite the Manila Hotel being government-owned at the time, Aquino insisted that Tolentino reimburse the damages, saying that "their boss (Marcos) had left enough debt".

 The Ministry of Tourism said that at least 670 hotel reservations by prospective foreign visitors in Metro Manila were cancelled as a result of the coup.